brucengdev/KafkaSN/README.md

 # KafkaSN - Kafka based social network
 A repository used to learn to use Kafka and Event-Driven-Architecture.

+The code works like a Social Network (SN).

 ## Running the demo

 ```